- Study information

 - Good experiences

-EU students must register their place of residence in Estonia in the Population Register within one month of their arrival.
-To do so they must take along their passport and housing contract.
+EU students must get a local ID code and register their place of residence in Estonia in the Population Register within one month upon their arrival.
+Please check for the detailed information HERE and turn to the Tartu Welcome Center to do it.

 To get the Estonian Identity Card you must submit the following documents: